httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 While this is not an issue for short queries, it can become one for larger query terms or those that need to sustain a high rate of requests.
 Additionally, some HTTP implementations limit the size of URLs they support, although modern HTTP software has much more generous limits than previously (typically, considerably more than 8000 octets, as required by {{HTTP}}).

 In these cases, an application using HTTP might consider using POST to express queries in the request's content; doing so avoids encoding overhead and URL length limits in implementations.
 However, in doing so, it should be noted that the benefits of GET such as caching and linking to query results are lost.
-Therefore, applications using HTTP that feel a need to allow POST queries ought to consider allowing both methods.
+Therefore, applications using HTTP that require support for POST queries ought to consider allowing both methods.

 Processing of GET requests should not change the application's state or have other side effects that might be significant to the client since implementations can and do retry HTTP GET requests that fail and some GET requests protected by TLS Early Data might be vulnerable to replay attacks (see {{?RFC8470}}).
 Note that this does not include logging and similar functions; see {{HTTP, Section 9.2.1}}.